Ryan Mathews (American football): College career

 Mathews attended California State University, Fresno from 2007 to 2009.
+Mathews had his breakout game with 14 carries for 171 rushing yards and three rushing touchdowns against Nevada.
+Later in the season, he had 16 carries for 144 rushing yard and two rushing touchdowns against San Jose State.
 As a freshman in 2007, Mathews rushed for 866 yards on 145 carries and scored 14 touchdowns.
 His rushing yard average and touchdowns led all NCAA freshmen.

 As a sophomore in 2008, he ranked in the top 10 in the NCAA in rushing yards and touchdowns after four games.
-In the fourth game against UCLA, he ran for 166 yards and scored two touchdowns before leaving with a knee injury.
+In the season opener against Rutgers, he had 26 carries for 163 rushing yards and three rushing touchdowns.
+In the fourth game against UCLA, he ran for 166 yards and scored two touchdowns.
 After the injury, he missed most of the next three games and sat out the final five.
-He finished the season with 606 yards on 113 carries and 8 touchdowns.
+He finished the season with 606 yards on 113 carries and eight touchdowns.

+In Fresno State's third game in the 2009 season, Mathews had 19 carries for 234 rushing yards and three rushing touchdowns against Boise State.
+In his next two games against Cincinnati and Hawaii, he went over 140 rushing yards and scored a touchdown against both.
+In the following game against San Jose State, he had 20 carries for 233 rushing yards and a rushing touchdown.
+In his next three games, against New Mexico State, Utah State, and Idaho, he totaled 157, 185, and 143 rushing yards.
+He scored seven total rushing touchdowns in the three-game stretch.
+On December 5, he had 32 carries for 173 rushing yards and three rushing touchdowns against Illinois.
+In his final collegiate game, he had 31 carries for 144 rushing yards and two rushing touchdowns in the New Mexico Bowl against Wyoming.
 As a junior in 2009, Mathews led college football in rushing with an average of 150.67 yards per game in 12 games.
 He totaled 1,808 yards on 276 carries and 19 touchdowns.
 He missed one game due to a concussion.

 Following the regular season, he was given numerous individual awards, including being named first team all-WAC and a second team All-American by CBS Sports, Sports Illustrated, and the Associated Press.

-In December 2009, Mathews decided to forgo his senior season and enter the 2010 NFL Draft.
+In December 2009, Mathews decided to forgo his senior season and enter the 2010 NFL draft.
 His 1,808 yards rushing ranks him behind only LaDainian Tomlinson and George Jones in the WAC season record books.